VICIdial Optimization

 How Traditional CPD/AMD Works in Asterisk

 VICIdial’s AMD relies on Asterisk’s AMD() application, which implements Call Progress Detection using audio signal analysis.
+For the full configuration reference including dialplan code, parameter tables, and 2026 tuning recommendations, see our VICIdial AMD configuration guide.
 Here is what happens at the technical level when an outbound call is answered.

 The Detection Process